seastan/playrings/README.md

 ```
 docker compose up -d backend
 #first time this will create a new user in the DB.
+The user's alias is "dev_user" and the password is "password"
 docker compose exec backend mix run /app/priv/create_user.exs

 docker compose run --rm --service-ports frontend